Uncovering the secrets of the brain and the science of learning

 Dr Jared Cooney Horvath has spent a life steeped in learning.
 The award-winning cognitive neuroscientist studied at Harvard and the universities of Southern California and Melbourne, and has dedicated his career to teaching teachers and students the art and science of learning.
 He also works in conjunction with the epilepsy clinic at St Vincent’s Hospital on brain stimulation research.

-Ahead of his talk at HR + L&D Innovation & Tech Fest, he pulled back the curtain on modern day matters of the brain.
+Ahead of his talk at HR + L&D Innovation & Tech Fest, he pulls back the curtain on modern day matters of the brain.

 How does one become a neuroscientist?
 Is that what you wanted to be when you grew up?